solana-labs/solana/web3.js/README.md

 ### BPF program development
 clang-7.0 must be installed to build BPF programs, such as `examples/bpf-c-noop/`.
-See `bpf-sdk/README.md` for installation details
+See `bpf-sdk/README.md` for installation details.

+Rust must be installed to build Rust BPF programs, see: https://www.rust-lang.org/install.html such as `examples/bpf-rust-noop/`.
+See https://www.rust-lang.org/install.html for installation details.

 ## Usage